Confetti at Weddings in Edinburgh – Everything You Need to Know to Add Fun and Magic to Your Big Day

 Dramatic effect: Seeing confetti drop from the air is just so dramatic and absolutely unforgettable.
 It fills the air with this magical atmosphere that makes everything feel even more special.

-Confetti wedding photos: Confetti wedding photography is totally cool for taking amazingly bright and fun photos that absolutely capture the spirit of the day.
+Confetti at weddings photos: Confetti wedding photography is totally cool for capturing amazingly bright, fun photos that absolutely capture the spirit of the day.

 Adding some entertainment to the festivities

-Interactive fun: Confetti throwing is so much fun for all of your wedding guests!
+Interactive fun: Confetti at weddings is a blast for all your wedding guests!
 It’s really interactive and ensures everyone has a great time.

-Unexpected delight: Confetti is like the ultimate surprise ever!
-It completely has this fantastic atmosphere of delight and wonder that’ll linger in your guests’ heads long after your wedding.
+Unexpected delight: Confetti is the ultimate surprise!
+It has a fantastic atmosphere of delight and wonder that’ll linger in your guests’ minds long after your wedding.

 Paper confetti

 Classic and colourful: Vintage paper confetti is old-fashioned and supremely colourful, flaunting an assortment of brilliant colours and cutouts.
-It’s quite flimsy, which gives this adorable flyaway feel when it drifts to the floor.
+It’s quite flimsy, which gives it an adorable flyaway feel as it drifts to the floor.

 Biodegradable options: Want to be kind to the environment?
 Try biodegradable paper confetti.
-It’s naturally biodegradable and won’t interfere with the planet one bit.
+It’s naturally biodegradable and won’t harm the planet in the least.
 One thing to note, some venues won’t allow biodegradable confetti (basically a ‘no confetti at all’ rule).
 You can find biodegradable confetti here.

 Flower petals